gallery

 cliffhanger Vancouver Staff Ian LammersIan started climbing seven years ago in the southwestern desert of New Mexico.
 He fell in love not only with climbing, but also with his home crag of Hueco Tanks (a place that should be on everyone’s climbing destination list, in his opinion).
 During that time, he became a volunteer and climbing guide for the park, where he worked to restore and maintain the fragile desert environment, and improve access for both traveling and local climbers.
 Ian began working for Cliffhanger shortly after moving to Vancouver about two years ago, and is currently employed as a route setter and floor supervisor.
 He has a natural love of bouldering, but has recently begun traditional climbing.
 His long term project is Right Martini in Hueco Tanks—which he recommends everyone to check out on YouTube, immediately.
 When Ian isn’t climbing, you can find him DJing at random events around East Vancouver.

-Brian Antonio (ACMG CGI Level 1)
+Brian Antonio (ACMG CGI Level II)

 Elizabeth McManus

 cliffhanger Vancouver Staff Elizabeth McManusElizabeth started climbing in 1992, and very quickly caught the climbing bug.
 Elizabeth has been a part of the Cliffhanger team for going on nine years now, and has worked as a belayer, instructor, and desk staff.
-Currently you can find Elizabeth floor supervising and assiting the desk on Tuesday evenings.
-Her favourite part of working at the gym is the positive atmosphere, as well as the encouragement and support she gets from staff and guests alike.
+Currently you can find Elizabeth floor supervising and assisting the desk on Tuesday evenings.
+Her favorite part of working at the gym is the positive atmosphere, as well as the encouragement and support she gets from staff and guests alike.
 Elizabeth loves inspiring new climbers and sharing her passion with them.
 Though her outdoor climbing exploits have dwindled in the past few years, she hopes to travel to Canada’s East Coast soon in order to conquer “Maggie” in Flatrock, Newfoundland.